JMBurley/Rules_of_Data_Science/README.md

 <details>
   <summary><b>1.
 You will be better at data science if you think of it as decision science.</b></summary>

   The most important part of data science is the “so what?” of your discovery.
 What should be done differently because of this, and how can that change be realised?
-Seen this way, the entire toolkit of data science is focused on making better decisions and changing outcomes.
+Seen this way, **the entire toolkit of data science is focused on making better decisions and changing outcomes**.

   For example, consider a model to forecast industrial equipment failures.
 It can be tempting to think of improving the accuracy of a model as a KPI that proves we have done well, but it isn’t: what matters is how much the model improves the real world result, what decision it allows us to make differently that creates value.
 It might not be valuable to forecast equipment failures more accurately if the forecast is significantly shorter than the lead time to deliver and install the part (downtime due to breakages is unchanged), or if precision:recall tradeoffs determine value more than does accuracy, or any one of a number of complications unique to the equipment we are trying to forecast failure on.